eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-conditional-requests.md

 Conditional requests are supported by HTTP API, WebSocket, Ditto protocol and Ditto Java Client.

-### Permissions
+### Permissions for conditions

-The requester needs READ and WRITE permission on the resources which are requested, otherwise, the request will fail.

-* READ permission is necessary on the resource specified in the condition, and
+READ permission is necessary on the resource specified in the condition, otherwise, the request will fail.
-* WRITE permission on the resource the get, put or delete method addresses.

 ## Examples